masamitsu-murase/publish_markdown_reports/README.md

   inputs:
     contentPath: $(Build.SourcesDirectory)/markdown
     indexFile: main_page.md
+    headerId: doxybook2
 ```

-`contentPath` specifies a root directory of your Markdown files.
+* `contentPath` specifies a root directory of your Markdown files.
-`indexFile` is optional. `index.md` is used as default.
+* `indexFile` is optional. `index.md` is used as default.
+* `headerId` is optional. 'none', 'marked', 'pythonmarkdown', or 'doxybook2'.

 ## 3rd party libraries